tcortes55/SaveStanley/_posts/2020-07-22-how-to-develop-a-successful-game.md

 date: 2020-07-22 09:00:00
 ---

 First of all: what's the definition of a successful game?
 As anything else in life: it depends.
 For a big company who invested millions in a development team, marketing, research and advertising, success is probably defined primarily in terms of revenue and profit.
 For an indie game, money, of course, is also necessary.
-But maybe it's more important for it to be critically acclaimed and loved by its audience; money may then come as a consequence of a growing, supporting fanbase.
+But maybe it's more important for it to be critically acclaimed and loved by its audience; money may then come as a consequence of a growing, supportive fanbase.

 In my case, I have no pretension of getting any money out of my game; I'm doing it for the sole purpose of learning, so in a sense I already consider _Stanley's Day At The Office_ a success.
 But I also want it to be fun and I want people to like it.